From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 \textbf{Anchor-free methods} These methods directly predict the score and pedestrian location or shape at each position.
 Compared with the anchor-based methods, the anchor-free methods avoid the handcrafted design with respect to the scale and aspect ratio of anchors, thereby having a simpler design and good generalization ability on different datasets.
 Song \textit{et al.} \cite{Song_TLL_ECCV_2018} propose to localize pedestrians by the somatic topological line.
 Liu \textit{et al.} \cite{Liu_CSP_CVPR_2019} proposed to predict the center point and the height of the pedestrian based on the high-level semantic feature maps.
 Zhang \textit{et al.} \cite{Zhang_APD_arXiv_2019} treated each positive instance as a feature vector to encode both density and diversity information simultaneously.

-The methods mentioned above mainly focus on the design of network structure.
-Several other methods, discussed next, focus on data augmentation, loss learning, post processing, and multi-task learning.
+Instead of focusing on the network design, some methods, discussed next, focus on data augmentation, loss learning, post processing, and multi-task learning.

-\textbf{Data-augmentation based methods} Some methods focus on using the technique of data augmentation to improve detection performance.
+\textbf{Data-augmentation based methods} These methods aim to improve detection performance.
 Some methods focus on generating more pedestrians or images (\textit{data generation}).
-Based on the prior knowledge of camera parameters, Hattori \textit{et al.} \cite{Hattori_SLSV_IJCV_2018} proposed to generate a variety of geometrically accurate images of synthetic pedestrians.
-Vobecky \textit{et al.} \cite{Vobecky_APDA_ICCVW_2019} used the technique of GAN \cite{Goodfellow_GAN_NIPS_2014} to generate people images in a required pose according to specific pose key-points.
+Based on the prior knowledge of camera parameters, Hattori \textit{et al.} \cite{Hattori_SLSV_IJCV_2018} generated a variety of geometrically accurate images of synthetic pedestrians.
+Vobecky \textit{et al.} \cite{Vobecky_APDA_ICCVW_2019} used GAN \cite{Goodfellow_GAN_NIPS_2014} to generate people images in a required pose.
 Wu \textit{et al.} \cite{Wu_PMCGAN_BMVC_2019} developed a multi-modal cascaded generative adversarial network with U-net structure to generate pedestrian data.
-Chen \textit{et al.} \cite{Chen_STDA_arXiv_2019} transformed real pedestrians from the same dataset into different shapes using the shape-guided deformation and environment adaptation.
+Chen \textit{et al.} \cite{Chen_STDA_arXiv_2019} transformed real pedestrians from the same dataset into different shapes using the shape-guided deformation.
 Some methods focus on making full use of current data (\textit{data processing}).
-To improve occluded pedestrian detection, Chi \textit{et al.} \cite{Chi_PedHunter_AAAI_2020} added some occlusion to pedestrians.
-To generate better positive samples, Lu \textit{et al.} selected samples based on the proposed visible intersection-over-union (IoU) which explicitly considers the visible region.
+To improve occluded pedestrian detection, Chi \textit{et al.} \cite{Chi_PedHunter_AAAI_2020} added some occlusions to pedestrians.
+To generate better positive samples, Lu \textit{et al.} selected samples based on visible intersection-over-union.
 Zhao \textit{et al.} \cite{Zhao_CCCNN_TITS_2019} introduced a strict matching metric for training sample generation by considering the alignments of different parts simultaneously.
 Wei \textit{et al.} \cite{Wei_EOD_TITS_2019} proposed to use soft-NMS \cite{Bodla_SoftNMS_ICCV_2017} to select some occluded samples for training.
 Luo \textit{et al.} \cite{Luo_W3Net_CVPR_2020} proposed to use multi-modal data, including bird view map, depth and corpus information, for pedestrian localization, scale prediction and classification.